t-silvers/pyrty/README.rst

 Debugging :code:`pyrty` functions can be tricky.
 Here are some tips, using the :code:`susie` example from above.

 #.
-Explicitly create the environment (outside of :code:`pyrty`) and validate that the provided code can be run.
+Explicitly create the environment (outside of :code:`pyrty`) and validate that the environment can be created and that the provided code can be run.

 #.
 Inspect the function's R script.